paulSerre/fullstack-assignment/README.md

 ### 2. API endpoint for retrieving the fetched forex data
 #### Implementation choices
 Time series points are modeled as a relation of currencies.
-Given the requirement to return only subscribed currencies, I chose to use the existing endpoint `[GET] /api/currencies` with an additional `history`` query parameter to include or exclude historical points of subscribed currencies.
+Given the requirement to return only subscribed currencies, I chose to use the existing endpoint `[GET] /api/currencies` with an additional `history` query parameter to include or exclude historical points of subscribed currencies.
+To provide immediate access to data upon subscription, I modified the `[PUT] /api/currency/:code` endpoint to also return data points.

 ### 3. Interface to list followed currencies
 #### Implementation choices